 The project period of the award is indicated on the award cover sheet (Form DS-1909).
-The recipient may charge to the award only allowable costs resulting from obligations incurred during the project period.
-However, the funds shall be available, barring cancellation of the relevant appropriation, for closeout activities that occur after the project period, and the recipient shall liquidate all obligations incurred under the award no later than 90 days after the project period.
+The non-Federal entity may charge to the award only allowable costs resulting from obligations incurred during the project period.
+However, the funds shall be available-barring cancellation of the relevant appropriation-for closeout activities that occur after the project period, and the non-Federal entity shall liquidate all obligations incurred under the award no later than 90 days after the project period.